tengstrand/lein-polylith/readme.md

 *“All problems in computer science can be solved by another level of indirection”*<br>
 Butler Lampson

 The statement means something like “It is easier to move a problem around than it is to solve it” (see [indirections](https://en.wikipedia.org/wiki/Indirection)).
-With the Polylith design you get decoupling “for free” via the component’s interfaces which reduces the need for layers to a minimum and therefore the urge to constantly add new layers.
+With the Polylith design you get decoupling “for free” via the component’s interfaces which reduces the need for layers to a minimum.

 ### Test doubles